We Are Guitar

 Name your video file with your part.
 This helps us sort your submissions.
 Something like makinituplevel4.mov would be perfect.

 Submit your video files in the form below.
-Please don't navigate away from the page until you get a success message after you click submit.
+Please don't navigate away from the page until you get a green success message after you click submit.
 You may have to wait a minute if your video file is very large or if you are submitting from mobile.
+You will also receive a confirmation email at the address you entered into the form.
+If you are unsure your submission went through, email and we'll check for you!

 That’s it!
 We will take your submission and edit it into our online guitar ensemble for the Showcase.
 We look forward to making music with you!